-AMOEBA: Gold medal winner at SIVAL, Amoéba displays its ambitions for its biocontrol solution
+Amoeba: Gold medal winner at SIVAL, Amoéba displays its ambitions for its biocontrol solution

 These crucial steps were very well received by biocontrol professionals.
 Among winegrowers, the AXPERA solution has proven particularly effective in combating grapevine downy mildew, enabling them to reduce their use of copper in line with current regulatory guidelines, while improving the effectiveness of plant protection programmes.

-Lastly, Amoéba was featured in early 2026 by the American television network CNN in its series Innovate, which showcases companies behind innovative and sustainable solutions[1].
-This major international media selected Amoeba for its ability to develop disruptive, environmentally friendly innovation, described as one of "the breakthroughs reshaping our world.[2]".
+Lastly, Amoéba was featured in early 2026 by the American television network CNN in its series Innovate, which showcases companies behind innovative and sustainable solutions1.
+This major international media selected Amoeba for its ability to develop disruptive, environmentally friendly innovation, described as one of "the breakthroughs reshaping our world.2".

 … the biocontrol solution will be on the market by 2026 for vines and vegetable crops

-Amoéba is now waiting for marketing authorisations for the TIAGAN solution (formerly AXPERA) in the nine European countries targeted[3], with a decision expected in the first half of 2026.
+Amoéba is now waiting for marketing authorisations for the TIAGAN solution (formerly AXPERA) in the nine European countries targeted3, with a decision expected in the first half of 2026.

 Pending these authorisations, Amoeba is continuing to work closely with Koppert to implement the optimal strategy for marketing TIAGAN in the first European target countries, particularly France and Italy, where expectations are high (regulatory context unfavourable to the use of copper, phytotoxicity of sulphur, etc.), during 2026.
 Vines and vegetable crops will therefore be targeted as a priority.